isp-merciful/kuwhy/README.md

 ---

-## 🚀 Features at a Glance
+## 🚀 Features

-### ✏️ Casual Notes & Polls
+### 📝 Notes (Short Posts)
-- Share quick updates or polls
-- Supports anonymous posting

-### 👥 Groups & Events
-- Create, join, and manage study groups
-- Organize campus events seamlessly
+- Create short posts that disappear after **24 hours**
+- Guests can write and read Notes
+- Logged-in users can comment, edit, and delete Notes
+- Users can create a Party from a Note
+- Anonymous users can only comment on Notes they posted

-### 📚 Blogs & Q&A
+### ✍️ Blogs (Long Articles)
+- Write detailed posts with text, tags, and files uploads
+- Search Blogs by keywords or tags
-- Write articles or ask questions
+- Like or dislike a post
-- Interact with peers via comments

-### 📰 Smart Feed
+- Comment on Blogs
+- Edit or delete your own Blog posts
+- Guests can only view Blogs

+### 👥 Parties (Student Groups)
+- Groups of 2–20 members created through Notes
+- Real-time chat
+- Party auto-deletes after **24 hours**
-- Personalized content
+- Join/leave notifications

+### 💬 Real-Time Chat
+- Instant messaging within Parties
-- Infinite scroll and filters
+- Notifications for new messages and new participants

-### 📂 File Sharing
-- Upload and download project files
-- Simplify team collaboration

 ### 🔔 Notifications
+Users receive notifications for:
-- Receive updates for replies, comments, and group activity
+- Comments and replies
+- Blog interactions
+- Party events (chat and join)
+- Note replies (including anonymous notes)

+### 👤 User Profiles
+- Public profile pages
+- Update your name, bio, picture, and contact information
+- Click user photos/names to view their profile

-### 🔑 Authentication
+### 🔐 Authentication
-- Email login, Google OAuth
+- Login with Google
-- Optional guest access

-### ⚙️ Profile and Settings
-- View and edit personal information
-- Change profile picture and password
+- Username + password login
-- Manage preferences and account settings
+- Credential-based login with JWT
+- Guest mode available
+- Forgot Password feature allows users to reset their account password

-### 🛠️ Admin Panel
+### 🛠 Admin Panel
-- Moderate content
-- Manage users and review reports
+- Report and punishment system
+- Anti-spam protection
+- Admin controls for content and user management

 ---